Prime number: History

-The Rhind Mathematical Papyrus, from around 1550 BC, has Egyptian fraction expansions of different forms for prime and composite numbers.
+From around 1550 BC, the Rhind Mathematical Papyrus has Egyptian fraction expansions of different forms for fractions with prime and composite denominators.
+(Note: An Egyptian fraction expansion represents a rational number as a sum of distinct unit fractions.
+For instance, instead of writing $\tfrac{2}{7}$ as a single fraction, the ancient Egyptians expanded it as $\tfrac{1}{4}+\tfrac{1}{28}$.
+In general more than one expansion can be chosen, and the Rhind Mathematical Papyrus 2/n table appears to use different methods for choosing expansions for numbers of the form $2/n$ when $n$ is prime than when $n$ is composite.
+See Egyptian fraction for details.)
 However, the earliest surviving records of the study of prime numbers come from the ancient Greek mathematicians, who called them prōtos arithmòs (πρῶτος ἀριθμὸς).
 Euclid's Elements (c.
 300 BC) proves the infinitude of primes and the fundamental theorem of arithmetic, and shows how to construct a perfect number from a Mersenne prime.
 Another Greek invention, the Sieve of Eratosthenes, is still used to construct lists of primes.

 Around 1000 AD, the Islamic mathematician Ibn al-Haytham (Alhazen) found Wilson's theorem, characterizing the prime numbers as the numbers $n$ that evenly divide $(n-1)!+1$.
 He also conjectured that all even perfect numbers come from Euclid's construction using Mersenne primes, but was unable to prove it.
 Another Islamic mathematician, Ibn al-Banna' al-Marrakushi, observed that the sieve of Eratosthenes can be sped up by considering only the prime divisors up to the square root of the upper limit.
 Fibonacci took the innovations from Islamic mathematics to Europe.
 His book Liber Abaci (1202) was the first to describe trial division for testing primality, again using divisors only up to the square root.